torvista/Zen_Cart-Structured_Data/README.md

 "recommended" dimensions by users: 600x321 (1.867:1)

 ## Changelog
+2019 05 08 - torvista
+added schema: priceValidUntil
+	Used last day of the year.
+added schema: SKU
+	current sku, mpn, ProductID all use the same products_model.
+Misc
+Moved fields around to mirror Google Structured Data Tool example.
+Bugfix
+Cleaning of product description for schema was replacing double spaces with no space at all.
+Changed to single space. meta property="og:description" was always using Meta Tag description instead of category description if defined.

 2018 10 03 - torvista
 Minor readme corrections.
 Uploaded to Zen Cart Plugins as v1.0